replab/replab/sphinx/tutorials/installation.rst

    `MOxUnit <https://github.com/MOxUnit/MOxUnit>`__, and the tools needed for semidefinite programming.

-   Ignore the changes in the SDPT3 submodule, for example when compiling MEX files:
+   To ignore changes that will happen when the SDPT3 submodule is compiled, (and thus untracked files are created), run the following command:

    ::